Laura Kipnis

-Laura Kipnis is an American cultural critic, essayist, educator, and former video artist.
+Laura Kipnis (born 1956) is an American cultural critic, essayist, educator, and former video artist.
 Her work focuses on sexual politics, gender issues, aesthetics, popular culture, and pornography.
 She began her career as a video artist, exploring similar themes in the form of video essays.
-She is professor of media studies at Northwestern University in the department of radio-TV-film, where she teaches filmmaking.
+She is professor emerita of media studies at Northwestern University in the department of radio-TV-film, where she teaches filmmaking.
 In recent years she has become known for debating sexual harassment, and free speech policies in higher education.

 Career

 Kipnis was born in Chicago, Illinois.
 She grew up on the South Side, where her father owned a shoe store.

 She received a Bachelor of Fine Arts degree at the San Francisco Art Institute; and a Master of Fine Arts degree from Nova Scotia College of Art and Design.
 She also studied at the Whitney Museum Independent Study Studio Program.

 She has received fellowships for her work from the Guggenheim Foundation, the Rockefeller Foundation, the Michigan Society of Fellows, and the National Endowment for the Arts.
 In her early career she worked as a video artist.

 She has been assistant professor, associate professor, and is now full professor at Northwestern University.
 She taught previously at the University of Wisconsin-Madison, and as a visiting professor at the School of the Art Institute of Chicago, New York University, Columbia University School of the Arts, and the University of British Columbia.